msupply-foundation/msupply_docs/content/coldchain/cold_chain_notifications.md

 8. Ensure the 'Enable' toggle is set to on.
 9. Save the notification

+Notifications will now be sent to the Recipient Telegram channel.

 #### 4. Subscribe users to the Recipient Telegram channel

 Admins can invite required users to the Telegram channel.

 Alternatively users may search for the channel and add themselves.

 That's it!

 Notifications will now be sent to the Telegram channel and subscribed users will see them as they appear.

-More coming soon!